amblafont/yade-server/README.md

 # Give it a try!

-A [test server](https://yade-server-test.onrender.com/) is available (you may have to wait a little bit before the server is ready, if it is not currently used).
+A [test server](https://amblafont.github.io/graph-editor/index.html?server=wss://yade-server-yade.apps.math.cnrs.fr/test) is available.
 Beware that anyone who connects to this (public) server will be able to edit the whiteboard.
-Beware that the server shuts down after some time because of the limitation of the free hosting platform (you then need to revisit the above link to wake it up).

 # How to set up your own server for free